GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-17 02:22:38 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-17 02:38:23 IST

 Current Weather in Coimbatore:
-Temperature: 22.88 °C
+Temperature: 21.88 °C
-Condition: haze
+Condition: mist